anio-old-projects/anio-sh--jsdev-runmocha-cli/README.md

 Only files ending with `.test.mjs` will be added to the unit test suite.

-When executing the unit tests, process' current working directory will be `<tests_directory>`.
+When executing the unit tests, the process' current working directory will be set to `<tests_directory>`.